target/lite-for-jdbc/README.md

 RowMapper maps the results to the specified result type.

-The response is a list of Objects T. Each object will represent a result returned from a batch query.
+The response is a list of Objects of type `T`.
+Each object represents a batch query result.
 Most likely there will be one result per query execution.
 In the following example the results list will have 2 elements.
 The first element will provide the generated ID of the model1 object, the second element will provide the generated ID of the model2 object.